 The revolutionary concept of RadarOpus is that all homeopathic information is available from within one program.
-You have one interface, one database, one homeopathic Library.
+There is now only one interface, one database, one homeopathic Library.
 You can search in only one repertory, in a few selected books, or in your whole library.